KiDS-Legacy: Constraining dark energy, neutrino mass, and curvature: Summary

-Adding clustering data from BAOs and RSDs drastically improves over constraints from weak gravitational lensing alone, as $\Omega_\mathrm{m}$ becomes tightly constrained, breaking one of the main lensing degeneracies and allowing it to measure the amplitude of the linear matter power spectrum, $\sigma_8$.
-This low-redshift, low-$z$ probe collection is independent of the CMB and is consistent with $\Lambda$CDM as well to a substantial degree, with all constraints consistent with $\Lambda$CDM within $1\sigma$ and hence all Bayes factors disfavouring the extended models.
+Adding clustering data from BAOs and RSDs significantly improves constraints compared to those from weak gravitational lensing alone, as $\Omega_\mathrm{m}$ becomes tightly constrained, thereby breaking one of the main lensing degeneracies and allowing it to measure the amplitude of the linear matter power spectrum, $\sigma_8$.
+This low-redshift, low-$z$ probe collection is independent of the CMB and is, to a substantial degree, consistent with $\Lambda$CDM, with all constraints consistent with $\Lambda$CDM within $1\sigma$, and hence all Bayes factors disfavour the extended models.

 When combining low-redshift data with CMB primary anisotropies and CMB lensing, we recover constraints on the neutrino mass and curvature from the CMB alone, which are much more sensitive to these parameters.
 For dynamical dark energy, however, the different preferences for $\Omega_\mathrm{m}$ between the CMB and low-$z$ probes shift $w(a)$ away from $\Lambda$CDM by roughly $3\sigma$ if allowed to vary with redshift. \revint{This, however, is less strong in terms of model selection than the preference of lensing probes for $\Lambda$CDM.
 More quantitatively, the Bayes factor, $B$ is 0.07 (0.02) using our lensing (low-$z$) probes in preference of $w_0w_a$CDM over $\Lambda$CDM, thus corresponding to strong (very strong) evidence in favour of $\Lambda$CDM.
-In contrast, when combining all probes, we only find $B=2.72$.}
+In contrast, when combining all probes, we only find $B=2.73$.}

-The cosmic shear analysis of KiDS-Legacy is robust against minimal extensions to $\Lambda$CDM, preferring it over all other models while maintaining statistically stable inferred values of $S_8$ when the parameter space is expanded, or external probes are added.
+The cosmic shear analysis of KiDS-Legacy is robust to minimal extensions of $\Lambda$CDM, preferring it over all other models while maintaining statistically stable inferred values of $S_8$ when the parameter space is expanded, or external probes are added.
 This extends the fiducial analysis of KiDS-Legacy naturally, while arriving at a similar conclusion: at the end of cosmic shear Stage-III surveys, cosmological probes, spanning 13 billion years, are strongly in favour of $\Lambda$CDM.
 With the tentative evidence for dynamical dark energy in DESI, cosmic shear is set to move to Stage-IV as well, providing much tighter constraints and decisively measuring $w(z)$.

 \begin{appendix}